 Once you have seen that the fire isn’t going to be stopped, you need to tell everyone in the house.
 They must get out any way that they can.
-If you have to lower some people down from a second story, do what needs to be done to ensure that your family members are safe.
+If you have to lower some people from a second story, do what needs to be done to ensure your family members are safe.

 Call the Pros

-Once the trucks arrive, they will begin to use water or foam to contain the fire.
+Once the trucks arrive, they will use water or foam to contain the fire.
 As the fire is contained, they will start to work on putting it out.
 The department’s job is to protect the community.
 If your house fire is in danger of starting other fires, they will contain it before they put it out.

 Leave Valuables Behind

 Don’t try and rush back inside the fire to save a television or other petty items that can be replaced.
-The safety of you and your family are what matters now.
+The safety of you and your family is what matters now.
 Once the fire is doused, you could save a few things, but if you have a ‘total loss’ fire, the insurance company will repay you for everything inside the home.